mkultraware/Clipboard-Defanger/README.md

 ##  License & Pricing

-**Personal Use:** This software is free for personal, non-commercial use.
-You can download and use it on your personal devices without charge.
+**Personal Use:** This software is free for personal, non-commercial use on your own devices.

-**Commercial Use:** Use in a commercial environment (business, enterprise, or for-profit organization) requires a license fee.
-The installer will guide you to the payment page, or you can [pay for a commercial license here](https://paypal.me/mkultraware).
+**Commercial Use:** Use in a commercial environment (business, enterprise, or government) requires a paid license.

+**Pricing:** We offer flexible licensing options for teams and enterprises.
+📧 **[Contact us for a quote](mailto:ademiernest@proton.me)** to discuss your deployment needs.

-**Redistribution:** You may not sell this software or repackage it for sale without explicit permission.
+**Redistribution:** You may not sell this software or repackage it without explicit permission.